lorenzo-petrilli/AutoAlarm/README.md

 2. The user enters the desired interval between alarms
 3. The user indicates how many alarms they want to set
 4. The app automatically calculates the alarm times
-5. MultiAlarm uses the device's default alarm app to set the alarms
+5. AutoAlarm uses the device's default alarm app to set the alarms

 ### Compatibility